Sanyam17-beep/Typescript-Kanban-Board/README.md

 >4.
 Implement a user profile update feature.
 >5.
 Utilize Passport.js and JWT tokens for authentication.
 >6.
 Provide the option for users to sign out while preserving their data in the cloud using MongoDB.
+>7.
+Implmented Page Transition fade In effect using Framer-motion
 #### *Frontend - Reactjs using TypeScript.*
 #### *Backend - Nodejs and Express using TypeScript.*